 Mail on the MSD campus is provided for students through the Residence Education staff.
 Packages received may be picked up in the Residence Life office.
 Outgoing mail should be deposited in the designated location in the Academic Complex.
 Mail should be addressed as follows:

-(Name of Student) Mississippi School for the Deaf 1253 Eastover Drive Jackson, MS 39211
+(Name of Student) Mississippi School for the Deaf 1253 Eastover Drive Jackson, MS 39211 interfere with required MSD activities.

 Religious Services